mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

- Gets the server busy state (high load) and timestamp corresponding to when the server busy flag will be automatically cleared.
+ Get the server busy state (high load) and timestamp corresponding to when the server busy flag will be automatically cleared.

 **Format**